It is now the middle of September and the week off after the August Blogging Challenge has turned into 2 weeks off.

 It is crazy how busy our lives are.
-Sometimes I wish we could get back to those simpler times, where the only thing we had to do on a weekend afternoon was sit on the porch and enjoy mother nature.
-My husband and I sort of did that yesterday but instead of sitting on the porch we sat on the couch and instead of enjoying mother nature we enjoyed a marathon of ABCs The Quest on HULU.
+Sometimes I wish we could get back to those simpler times, where the only thing we had to do on a weekend afternoon was to sit on the porch and enjoy mother nature.
+My husband and I sort of did that yesterday but instead of sitting on the porch, we sat on the couch, and instead of enjoying mother nature, we enjoyed a marathon of ABCs The Quest on HULU.
 I know probably not as sole cleansing as the porch…

 I do NOT normally enjoy reality TV.
 I have really never understood the fascination of watching complete strangers try to get along while privately stabbing each other in the back or the bleeps covering up the endless tirades of F-bombs.